-Don Mateo Pechuga is made with maguey Cenizo, which makes it unique as most other pechugas are made with agave Espadin.
+Don Mateo Pechuga is made with maguey Cenizo or Cupreata, which makes it unique as most other pechugas are made with agave Espadin.

 |Brand:||Don Mateo de la Sierra|